dgaydukov/cert-aws/README.md

 * signin with userpool/identitypool (is signin the same or not)
 * deploy datasync agent on ec2 and imitate data transfer to s3
 * create transfer family server endpoint ftps/sftp and transfer files to s3
+* create cognito identity with cognito user pool and other social providers (use basic java app to test it).
+Looks like cognito identity doesn't have it's own credentials but use credentials from IdP (https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)
+* create vpc link and connect http api to ec2 in private subnet
+* trigger lambda when dynamodb change happend with dynamodb streams
+* Create custom cloudwatch metric and alarm based on this metric
+* Create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
+* Create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
+* Add do sleep while enf not enabled (instead of just sleep for 10 sec) to all cloudformation templates that use efs
+* Create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
+* Simple elb with 2 ec2 from 2 private subnets (use nat gateway to install httpd)
+* Rewrite cf templates random httpd to display privateIP
+* Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
++ add based on number of messages in sqs
+* cloudformation template iam create identity provider with both saml & openId connect, and with cognito/aws AD (by the way learn how AD works internally)
+* try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
+* Create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
+* Deploy java app using opsworks stacks
+* create aws microsoft AD and see how it works
+* create iam identity federation with this AD and with Cognito
+* ClientVPN with security as microsoft AD
+* ClientVPN add nat instance so internet would work without tunnel split (yet check it also with tunnel split, and your IP would be different)